aiven/devportal/docs/products/postgresql/concepts/pgvector.rst

 How pgvector works
 ------------------

+Vectorizing
-1. You generate embeddings for your data, for example, for products catalog.
+  You generate embeddings for your data, for example, for products catalog.
+Storing
-2. You store the embeddings in Aiven for PostgreSQL using the pgvector extension.
+  You store the embeddings in Aiven for PostgreSQL using the pgvector extension.
+Querying
-3. You use the embeddings for the vector similarity search on products catalog.
+  You use the embeddings for the vector similarity search on products catalog.
+Indexing
+  By default, pgvector executes the *exact* nearest neighbor search, which gives the perfect recall.
+If you add an index to use the *approximate* nearest neighbor search, you can speed up your search, trading off some recall for performance.

 Why use pgvector
 ----------------